okyeron/neotrellis-monome/neotrellis_monome_teensy/README.md

 These are in order right to left as you look at the BACK of the grid.
 So from the front/grid side, these will be flipped.

-* see this graphicfor a default layout of addresses and jumper positions for 8 neotrellis boards.
+* see this graphic for a default layout of addresses and jumper positions for 8 neotrellis boards (16x8 layout).
+For an 8x8 just use the left half.

 ![neotrellis_addresses.jpg](../neotrellis_addresses.jpg)